taltstidl/AppCompat-Extension-Library/README.md

 *For the full documentation and customization options head over to the [Delightful Detail Drawables wiki](https://github.com/TR4Android/AppCompat-Extension-Library/wiki/Delightful-Detail-Drawables).*

 ## TypefaceCompat
 The `TypefaceCompat` is a utility for supporting the newest [Typography](https://www.google.com/design/spec/style/typography.html).
-It automatically sets the text size, color, line spacing *and typeface* for the styles specified in the guidelines.
+It automatically sets the text size, color *and typeface* for the styles specified in the guidelines.

 ##### Main features:
 * Easily setup with one line of code in your `Activity`.